alexj71/Portfolio-Alex-Jonauskas/README.md

 - R Scripts for Data Science: Contains scripts that were homework or a project in a statistical computing course.
 Everything is in R and includes the use of linear/logistic/multi-linear regressions, monte carlo method/simulations, and the acceptance/rejection method.

+- Tableau Practice: Contains links to a tableau dashboard for an imaginary stocks portfolio that I created as a means to start learning Tableau.
+The README in the folder has everything you need to view the dashboard and google sheets files that are associated with it.

 Note: There are more specific README descriptions in each folder.